T10Jace/CS352_Project/README.md

   After adding a new doctor, if we check the doctor’s list, we will see the details of new doctor is added to the list as shown in the Fig 1.21

 ![image](INSERT IMAGE HERE)

-**6. View User’s feedback/Queries from the 'Contact' Page:**
+**6. View User’s Message Queries from the 'Contact' Page:**

-  &nbsp; &nbsp; &nbsp; Admin is allowed to view the feedback/Query that has been given by the user in the ‘Contact’ page (Refer Fig 1.3).
-This includes the User’s Name, Email Id, Contact Number and the message(Feedback/ Query) as shown in the Fig 1.22.
+  &nbsp; &nbsp; &nbsp; Admin is allowed to view the message(s) that has been given by the user in the ‘Contact’ page (Refer Fig 1.3).
+This includes the User’s Name, Email Id, Contact Number and Message as shown in the Fig 1.22.

 ![image](INSERT IMAGE HERE)

-  Admin can also use the search bar above to filter feedback queries through searching by a user's unique 'Contact' field.
+  Admin can also use the search bar above to filter messages queries through searching by a user's unique 'Contact' field.

   ![image](INSERT IMAGE HERE)